 Consider the following tips when preparing your briefing for top management:

 - The target audience is management.
 What drivers are important to them?
-Management is typically interested in the bottom line, but there may be other important drivers.
+Management is typically most interested in the return on investment, but there may be other important drivers.
 Focus on these, and make the presentation complete but brief.
 Management frequently just wants to hear the major facts.
 Have additional data available if more detail is requested, but if presentation timelines are provided, stick to them.

 - Focus on what you are trying to convey.
 Present the background required to support the benefits of an EnMS, and don’t mix in unrelated issues or ideas.
 Focus on the continual improvement-based nature of the management system and the direct impacts on the organization’s well-being and improvement.